icrm-org/icrm-new/index.md

 to participate in such interim meetings.
 For details, contact the Working Group coordinators.

-The most recent ICRM — Low-Level Radioactivity Measurement Techniques Conference, ICRM-LLRMT 2022, was organized by the Low-Level Measurement Techniques Working Group (LLRMT) and hosted by the INFN-LNGS at the Gran Sasso National Laboratory in Assergi (Italy), 2-6 May 2022.
+The most recent ICRM *Low-Level Radioactivity Measurement Techniques Conference*, ICRM-LLRMT 2022, was organized by the Low-Level Measurement Techniques Working Group (LLRMT) and hosted by the INFN-LNGS at the Gran Sasso National Laboratory in Assergi (Italy), 2–6 May 2022.
 The Conference Proceedings have been published in a [special issue of *Applied Radiation and Isotopes*](https://www.sciencedirect.com/journal/applied-radiation-and-isotopes/vol/194/suppl/C#article-36).
 The next Conference will be organized in 2026.